 Constellations – the art and science of understanding the forces behind dysfunction or opportunity

 The word Systemic Constellations or family Constellations was penned by those who have been trained by the German psychologist Bert Hellinger.
-Parallel to his work, but unknown to each other, Solihin Thom and his initial colleague Francois Reynolds, followed at a later date by Alicia Thom developed what we now call the Human Template Model.
-Both are characterized by constellations: the practice of using the ‘knowing field‘ to elicit a dialogue-response in participants to illustrate the dynamics of a particular set-up of participants who are constellated (like a star formation) around a particular ‘sun’.
-The sun may be, in Hellinger’s work, a principle person and his or her relationship, in Hellinger’s original work, in the principle’s family dynamics.
-The approach taken by InnerDialogue, the constellated ‘sun’ will be a principle–the Divine, goal, mission, personal deity, person, business, or an idea propagated by human thought or enquiry–and the surrounding constellation will be the sum of parts involved.
+Parallel to his work, but unknown to each other, Solihin Thom and his colleague Francois Reynolds, who was followed at a later date, by Alicia Thom, developed what we now call the Human Template Model.
+Both Hellinger’s work and ours are characterized by the use of constellations: the practice of using the ‘knowing field‘ to elicit a dialogue-response in participants to illustrate the dynamics of a particular set-up of participants who are constellated (like a star formation) around a particular ‘sun’.
+The sun may be, in Hellinger’s work, a principle person and his or her relationship, and/or the principle’s family dynamics.
+However, the approach taken by InnerDialogue, the constellated ‘sun’ will be a principle–the Divine, goal, mission, personal deity, the person, illness, business, or an idea propagated by human thought or enquiry–and the surrounding constellation will be the sum of parts involved.

 Constellation work which is ontological in essence, looks at the root cause that created the original or consequent accidents that predisposed the disorganization of the entity called ‘human’.
 The premise or ontological map is that we humans are composed of elements that are known as the Great Chain of Being.
 That is, we are composed of our phylogenetic past, and contain evolutionary elements which predispose us to their influence.
 Thus a human is influenced by his: